-The fuses are located in the power distribution module in front of the steering post under the radiator/electrical access panel.
+A number of fuses and relays are located in the power distribution module in front of the steering post under the radiator/electrical access panel.

-If there is any type of electrical system failure, always check the fuses first.
+If there is any type of related electrical system failure, always check the fuses first.